Thomas-3D/Front_Decontaminator/README.md

 ## Printed parts

-These parts are close to the heated bed, so I used ABS with standard Voron PIF settings.
+These parts are close to the heated bed, I used ABS with standard Voron PIF settings.
 This is:
 - 0.4mm nozzle
 - 0.2mm layer height
 - 40% infill